ghailen/camunda-spring-project-example/README.md

 LoggerDelegate : will help when creating a service task, will show the different information , it implement JavaDelegate Interface

-ProcessConstants : contains the name of the project
+ProcessConstants : contains PROCESS_DEFINITION_KEY (by default the name of the project if not changed)

 A Process Application for [Camunda Platform](http://docs.camunda.org).